A Guide To The Best Tennis Racquets

 Bigger racquets are for beginner players and provide more power.
 Advanced racquets are smaller, but typically a little bit heavier.
 Smaller racquet also help more with control, but they do have a smaller sweet spot for the player to make contact with the ball.

 Choosing a tennis racquet is highly personal.
-It depends on your level of tennis, playing style, your fitness, and your age/weight/height and so on.
+It depends on your level of tennis, playing style, your fitness and Body Mass Index (BMI).
 From power and spin to control and feel, the tennis racquet you choose affects everything.

 Whether you play singles and hit heavy groundstrokes from the baseline, or play doubles and like to serve and volley, below you will find the best tennis racquet for you.